ADHD Therapists in Calgary, AB

 Registered Psychotherapist (Qualifying)

-Calgary, Alberta(Virtual Only)
+Calgary, AB(Virtual Only)

 I work with individuals who are looking to overcome their trauma by learning healthier coping skills and more helpful resources, and who want to do deeper processing work to resolve and release trauma in order to let go of the past and move forward in life.
 I offer both support and solutions, using a client-centered approach utilizing DBT, ACT, EMDR, Somatic Therapy and other modalities.